 Woodbridge also notes that if your partner has a problem with you struggling to orgasm or not wanting to, that’s on them, not you.
 "If you genuinely are happy whether you have one or not then your partner shouldn't be particularly worried about it.
 If they are, that is probably to do with their own pride."

 While the desire to fake can be a sign that there are deeper problems in the relationship, talking about it can provide an opportunity for greater intimacy and a more fulfilling sex life.
-In fact, 31% of women surveyed by Zava said their partners "decided to try harder" after they admitted they had been faking orgasms.

 However this approach isn’t always successful, as Rashawn discovered: "I'd never had an orgasm before and I felt inadequate, like something was wrong with me.
 I told him I had never had one so he made it his mission to make me.
 He tried and tried and since I wanted to please him, I faked it."